Lesson 1: Introduction to TypeDB

 To round things up, let us also briefly point to the security features that TypeDB implements, though they will not feature prominently in this course.

 • User and role management: Not all users will have the same privileges in your organization and the same will apply to your database.
-Using sessions types, such restrictions can be effectively imposed.

 Summary and outlook

 In this lesson, we have gotten a bird’s eye view on the TypeDB landscape.
-In particular, we’ve learned how TypeDB is based on a novel, declarative, type-centric data model that focusses on user intent, maintainability, and direct implementation of business logic.
+In particular, we’ve learned how TypeDB is based on a novel, declarative, type-centric data model that focuses on user intent, maintainability, and direct implementation of business logic.
 The result is a high-level programmable database that makes many common engineering tasks as simple as they should be.
 In the following lessons, we will dive a bit deeper into these features.
 Starting with more basic database operations and working our way up to advanced querying techniques, we will explore TypeDB in much more depth!

 Further learning